seyioyemade/to-do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse community for giving me the guide to building this project.
+- I would like to thank [Microverse](https://www.microverse.org/) for giving this opportunity to learn.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>